 Historical Sites

-Thailand has many Buddhist temples, especially around the North.
-Chiang Mai is the capital of Buddhism and it is worth visiting it due to its hundreds of temples.
+Thailand has many Buddhist temples, especially in the North.
+Chiang Mai is the Buddhist capital of Thailand and it is worth visiting it due to its hundreds of temples.

 In Sri Lanka, you will find ruins of ancient cities such as Polonnaruwa and Anuradhapura.
 Another great historic site is the Lion Rock in Sigiriya.
-All sites are listed as Unesco World Heritage Sites.
+There sites are also Unesco World Heritage Sites.

 Winner in Historic Attractions: Sri Lanka